PatchyVideo/thvote-be/scraper/README.md

 pixiv_bad_tags = [
     'R-18','R-18G',    # add more...
 ]
-# when artwork have the tag(s) above, status will set to warning (but data will provide normally)
+# when artwork has above tag(s), status will set to r18 (and data will not be provided).

 ytbapi_key = 'ytbapi_key'
 # API key for google's YouTube Data API v3